Bare Substance

 This makes the claim vulnerable to a devastating question:

-If none of Christ’s bodily accidents or bodily powers are present here, and all the accidents/powers present remain breadlike, in what sense is this a claim about the presence of Christ’s body rather than a just empty terms attached to unchanged bread-appearances?
+If none of Christ’s bodily accidents or bodily powers are present here, and all the accidents/powers present remain breadlike, in what sense is this a claim about the presence of Christ’s body rather than a just empty terminology attached to unchanged bread-appearances?

 To be clear, the objection is not naive empiricism (“If I can’t see it, it’s false”).
 The objection is internal to the metaphysics itself.
 In classical thought, substances are not known directly, but they are not utterly disconnected from accidents and powers either.
 We infer substances because they ground stable natures and operations.
 But in the Eucharist, the doctrine blocks precisely that inference by denying that the new substance grounds the host’s accidental and causal profile.